 - Write down your observations – How far inside did your finger go?
 Did it feel hard, soft?
 Open, closed?

 Feel your cervix for signs of ovulation at the same time each day for accurate observations.
-Also keep in mind that not all humans will follow this exact pattern; each individual is unique.
+Also keep in mind that not all humans will follow the same pattern; each individual is unique.
 For those who have given birth, the cervix may be softer in general throughout each cycle, and the cervical os will have a slit opening rather than a circular opening.

 Retroverted Uterus (Tilted or Tipped Uterus)

-If your uterus tilts backwards (away from the bladder), rather than forwards, you may find that it is easier to feel your cervix for signs of ovulation and slightly tougher as menstruation arrives.
+If your uterus tilts backwards (away from the bladder), rather than forwards, you may find that it is slightly tougher to feel your cervix as menstruation arrives.

 - In most cases, a tilted uterus will not cause any issues during pregnancy